KRR-Oxford/DeepOnto/docs/bio-ml.md

     3305 subsumption mappings are created in the end.
     ```

-Get the generated subsumption mappings by:
+Retrieve the generated subsumption mappings with:

 ```python
 subs_generator.subs_from_equivs